y9c/pseudoU-BIDseq/docs/Advanced-Customization.md

 Note:

 - There is an indent (space) before each parameter
-- The filter includes the number itselvf.
+- The filter includes the number itself.
 For example, `min_treated_depth: 20` will filter sites with more than and **equal to** 20 coverage.
 - `min_passed_group: 1` means sites that pass filtering for **any** group will be retained.

 ```yaml